 Better yet, get in the habit of shutting the door and not leaving your dog unsupervised.

 Support your dog’s joints

 Many dogs will benefit from a joint supplement to support healthy joint function and promote mobility.
-If your dog is stiff or getting older, YuMOVE Dog soothes stiffness, supports long-term joint health and promotes mobility.
-If your dog is young and active, YuMOVE Young & Active is a good way to support active and developing joints – perfect for growing puppies and canine athletes.
+If your dog is stiff or getting older, YuMOVE Joint Supplement for Adult Dogs soothes stiffness, supports long-term joint health and promotes mobility.
+If your dog is young and active, YuMOVE Joint Supplement for Young Dogs is a good way to support active and developing joints – perfect for growing puppies and canine athletes.